Best Gaming CPU’s in 2019

-When it comes to budget and multi-tasking at the same time, you cannot say that Intel are better choice.
-But instead Amd processors are the only one which can do multi-tasking as they have more cores in a particular price range.
+When it comes to budget and multitasking at the same time, you cannot say that Intel is a better choice.
+But instead, AMD processors are the only one which can do multitasking as they have more cores in a particular price range.

-If you can buy a quad core processor or even a hex core processor in the same price as a dual core processor, why shouldn’t you go with it?
-I know Intel processors are better in single core performance, but when you want to run multiple applications at the same time when you are gaming, you cannot do it on a pentium processor.
+If you can buy a quad-core processor or even a hex core processor for the same price as a dual-core processor, why shouldn’t you go with it?
+I know Intel processors are better in single core performance, but when you want to run multiple applications at the same time when you are gaming, you cannot do it on a Pentium processor.

 Best Gaming Processors with Integrated Graphics